 Sesame Street land was bigger, but we didn’t really play around a lot.
 We went to Elmo’s Go-Go Skateboard, the 3 older kids went to Sesame’s Big Drive and said it was super boring and slow while Coral rode on Elmo’s Little Drive and absolutely loved it.

 We then started going towards The Wizarding World and stopped by Space Fantasy.
-Angelo couldn’t ride and it was a 1-hour line, so we went to it and left him free to roam (we thought he was going to do one of the Halloween Specials but he ended up staying to see the RE-BOOOOOOOOOORN parade.
-We managed to see bits of it from the line.
+Angelo couldn’t ride and it was a 1-hour line, so I took the kids and left him free to roam (we thought he was going to do one of the Halloween Specials but he ended up staying to see the RE-BOOOOOOOOOORN parade.
+We managed to see bits of it from the line).

 At the entrance, we were asked to leave all belongings in the locker and we left everything outside.
 Boohoo.
 We could’ve taken our phones with us, scanned it and something may have happened.
 We don’t know, though, because we left our phones with Angelo.
 Space Fantasy is a roller coaster in the dark that simulates a ride through space.
 It’s pretty cool, we all (including Coral) loved it.

 Angelo also loved the RE-BOOOOOOOOOORN parade, and we loved the little bits we could see from the line.
 It was a great distraction from the long and boring line.

 We found Angelo waiting for us and we headed to The Wizarding World of Harry Potter.
 It was AWESOME!

 We first needed to show our timed entry tickets by the amazing rocks and walk through the Forbidden Forest.

 The Weasleys’ Ford Anglia was there, and it flashed lights and made sounds, super cool.